 Annex one:

-Global Innovation and Entrepreneurship Fair, Chengdu

-China Global Innovation and Entrepreneurship Fair will held in Chengdu, Sichuan Province.
-Among a series of theme events, the International Friendship City Mayors' Innovation Forum and the Sino-European Innovative Cooperation Forum are the highlights.
-Mayors or deputy mayors from 36 international cities and representatives from more than ten embassies or consulates will attend the events.

-The International Friendship City Mayors' Innovation Forum invited 150 international guests.
-The forum will focus on four aspects: the role of government in decision-making about promoting innovation, how to accurately describe a city’s DNA, how to promote city image globally and how to build city brands.

-Design Weekend, Chengdu
+Chengdu Creativity and Design Week

 Chengdu Creativity & Design Week, the famous and influential brand of cultural creativity industry, was held each year since 2014 by Chengdu Municipal Party Committee and People's Government.
 The first four sessions have attracted more than 10.75 million visitors and tourists, and the famous creativity and design organizations and professional designers from more than 30 countries, collected 9000 creativity and design award works, exhibited 120000 works with nearly 100 media having reported the event.
 In 2018, Nongyuan Group will continue to play an important role in Chengdu Creativity & Design Week, making itself the forefront, exhibition window and cooperation platform of international culture and design exchanges.